 We love making fresh hand-cut pasta too, but something when we’re making big batches for parties, we rely on one of our favorite tools, the KitchenAid pasta attachment.
 The nice folks at KitchenAid sent us their recently launched, sexy new Artisan Black Tie Limited Edition 5 Qt. stand mixer.
 Yup, it’s got the tilt-head that we love so much and it’s a super seductive, James-Bondish, color and texture that even guys will want to have one on their marriage registry list.
 Why not, right?
 If the bride can have a pink stand mixer, then the groom can have his very own Black Tie Limited Edition.
 His and Hers stand mixers, how fun is that?

-The KitchenAid pasta attachment is a awesome when it comes to pasta making.
+The KitchenAid pasta attachment is a awesome when it comes to pasta making for this shrimp scampi recipe.
 Freeing your hands from cranking and feeding the dough through the rollers, making fresh pasta with the stand mixer attachment it a dream.
 I remember one time we were photographing a pasta making class at a culinary school in Manhattan.
 The students were hand cranking away, making their pasta, and then the instructor whips out a KitchenAid stand mixer with the pasta attachment and rolls out his pasta.
 The students were dazed and in awe, and quite a bit jealous, to which the instructor replied with a bit of a smirk, “You haven’t earned the right to use it yet.”